 62% of Canadian consumers say they like to show loyalty to Canadian brands and retailers when doing their holiday shopping.
 In addition, 55% say they want their dollars to stay in Canada to support the Canadian economy.

-Covid-19 is still affecting Canadians’ shopping choices
+COVID-19 still affected Canadians’ shopping choices in 2021

 While almost 80% of consumers still prefer to make their food shopping in-store, the popularity of online home delivery is growing.
 In 2020, only 7% of consumers used home delivery compared to 21% in 2021.
 Curbside pickups also increased in popularity, jumping from 33% in 2020 to 50% in 2021.

-Valentine’s Day spending 2022
+Valentine’s Day spending 2023

-Easter Spending 2022
+Easter Spending 2023

-Outlook for the 2022 holiday season
+Outlook for the holiday season

-Some people have already started to plan for the holidays, with 42% already planning their Christmas, 36% planning thanksgiving, 30% Hanukkah and 27% New Year’s Eve.
+Some people have already started to plan for the holidays, with 42% already planning their Christmas, 36% planning Thanksgiving, 30% Hanukkah, and 27% New Year’s Eve.
 Christmas is the most popular holiday to get together and to give gifts with 77% saying they are gathering with friends or family and 84% giving gifts.

-Christmas is also the holiday where people spend the most, with half of the population spending upwards of $200.
-Thanksgiving sees people spending between $100-$150 dollars, New Year’s Eve $50-$100 and Hanukkah $25-$75.
+Christmas is also the holiday when people spend the most, with half of the population spending upwards of $200.
+Thanksgiving sees people spending between $100-$150, New Year’s Eve $50-$100 and Hanukkah $25-$75.

-Most people, 90%, will spend extra money on food at thanksgiving, 81% at Christmas, 76% on New Year’s Eve and 56% at Hanukkah.
+Most people, 90%, will spend extra money on food at Thanksgiving, 81% at Christmas, 76% on New Year’s Eve, and 56% at Hanukkah.
 New Year’s Eve is the holiday when most people, 57%, spend extra on alcohol.

 Conclusion